pseudorandomized/sec-img/README.md

 - Type `sec-img -f <PATH-TO-IMAGE>` (e.g. sec-img -f ~/disk1.img) to create, open, format using ext4 filesystem, and finally lock the encrypted image.

 ### Open an encrypted disk image file
 - Type `sec-img -o <PATH-TO-IMAGE>` (e.g. sec-img -o ~/disk1.img) to open an encrypted file image.
-System should recognize it as an external storage device (in Ubuntu,Mint distros).
+System should recognize it as an external storage device (for example in Ubuntu,and other Debian-based distros).

 ### Lock an encrypted disk image file
 - Type `sec-img -c <PATH-TO-IMAGE>` (e.g. sec-img -c ~/disk1.img) to lock an encrypted file image.
 Be sure you have unmounted (i.e. securely removed it) first.